-- Your occupation must appear on the critical skills list.
+- Your occupation must appear on South Africa’s critical skills list.
 This is a list of occupations in need of overseas talent to fill labour gaps.

 You may also have to register with a professional body, council or board, depending on your occupation.

 The general work visa enables South African employers to employ foreigners but employers must prove that they could not find a South African to fill the advertised role.
 This requirement is in place to ensure that South Africans are prioritized by employers.